Outback Emergency Water System

-The Outback™ design has been proven effective by rescue, relief and religious organizations in Latin America, Africa, the Middle East, and Asia.
-It is currently used by organizations such as the U.S. Government, Red Cross, Youth Mission, Boy Scouts of America, Samaritan’s Purse, the Church of Jesus Christ of Latter-day Saints, NW HardRain Expeditions, and a multitude of local fire departments, and is widely used by missionary and government organizations throughout the world.
+The Outback’s™ design has been proven effective by rescue, relief, and religious organizations in Latin America, Africa, the Middle East, and Asia.
+It is currently used by organizations such as The U.S. Government, the American Red Cross, Youth Mission, the Boy Scouts of America, Samaritan’s Purse, the Church of Jesus Christ of Latter-day Saints, NW HardRain Expeditions, a multitude of local fire departments, and is widely used by missionary and government organizations throughout the world.

-Stage 2: The filtration sleeve fits over the filter in the upper bucket.
-The purpose of this sleeve is to remove contaminants down to 5 microns in size.
+Stage 2: The Pre-Filter sleeve removes contaminants down to 5 microns in size.

 *Bleach not provided